Lets take a look at the Closed Trades for the 1st Quarter of 2019 to see how the system performed.

 In the majority of the stop-outs, the trailing stop had already been ratcheted-up, just not quite up to breakeven status.

-Keep in mind that the back-end Quant System that drives everything will only a trade when the Trailing Stop is hit.
+Keep in mind that the back-end Quant System that drives everything only closes an Open Trade when the Trailing Stop is hit (or the day before earnings are released.
 The stats don’t reflect gains that could have been locked-in at the system Target or the Parabolic Stops.

 The great thing about analyzing the entire 1st Quarter is that we have a fairly large data set now.